Sports Tourism and the Cévennes National Park: The Transmodern Choice

 Methodology

 This research is based on qualitative data from six semi-structured interviews, each lasting approximately 40 minutes.
 These interviews were conducted with professionals in the fields of sports tourism and national parks, event organizers, and a local elected official, as the objective was to engage not only with those who shape sports activities (political and regional entities) but also with those who offer them to customers (service providers).
-These interviews focused on three main themes: recreational livability, sustainable development, and the relationship between the interviewee and the region.
-This allowed us to understand the social behaviors and mental states (Blanchet, 1987) of our subjects, but above all the concept of form (Corneloup and Mao, 2010), which aims to grasp the principles that emerge in the shaping of a culture and through which the material and immaterial relationship to social practice is constructed.
+These interviews centered on three main themes: recreational livability, sustainable development, and the relationship between the interviewee and the region.
+This allowed us to understand the social behaviors and mental states (Blanchet, 1987) of our subjects, but above all the concept of “form” (Corneloup and Mao, 2010), which aims to capture the principles that emerge in the shaping of a culture and through which the material and immaterial relationship to social practice is constructed.
 Similarly, these interviews allowed us to identify and compare the tourism and sports offerings available in this region.
-Finally, it was also essential to analyze the various organizational structures of the Pays Viganais in order to better understand how this transmodern cultural form is structured.
+Finally, it was also essential to analyze the various organizational structures in the Pays Viganais in order to better understand how this transmodern cultural form is structured.
 Through these methodological tools, we were able to capture a reality and attempted to interpret it.

 The Transmodern Influence on Sports Tourism in the PNC